openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 - Post-Training Optimization tool
 - Deep Learning Workbench

-> **NOTE**: If IR v10 models need to be quantized to run with OpenVINO 2.0, the recommendation is to download and use Post-Training Optimization tool from OpenVINO 2021.4 release.
+> **NOTE**: If you need to quantize your IR v10 models to run with OpenVINO 2022.1, it's recommended to download and use Post-Training Optimization tool from OpenVINO 2021.4 release.

 ### Differences between Inference Engine and OpenVINO Runtime 2022.1